 Until 1980 the race took place on the second day of the Cheltenham Festival, moving in that year to its current slot as race two on Day One.

 There have been four sponsors of the Arkle Challenge Trophy, the first being Waterford Castle from 1991 until 1993.
 Guinness sponsored the race from 1994 until 1999, followed by the Irish Independent newspaper from 2000 until 2011.
 Current sponsors the Racing Post took over in 2012.

-There have been several winners of the Arkle that have later gone on to win the Queen Mother Champion Steeple Chase, the most prestigious steeplechase of two miles on the calendar.
+There have been several winners of the Arkle that have later gone on to win the Queen Mother Champion Steeple Chase, the most prestigious two-mile steeplechase on the calendar.
 These include Sprinter Sacre, who took home the Queen Mother in 2013.